WebdriverIO SDK (Web)

 FAQ

-2. Can I configure which validations to run?
-Yes, see the API section for details on how to configure validations to your needs.
+Yes, see the Configuration section for details on how to configure Axe validations to your needs.

-3. Can I run tests with Evinced using cloud-based services like Sauce Labs, Perfecto, or BrowserStack?
 Yes, we have tested the Evinced SDK on many of these types of cloud-based services and expect no issues.